Silvio Festari & Postwave Brewing – a bridge between Crema and Xitang

-Hi Marco, I approached China to meet one of the leading personalities of contemporary art: Ai Weiwei.
+Hi Marco, I approached China many years ago.
 Through my university at the Politecnico di Milano in 2012 after obtaining the bachelor degree in Architecture, I decided to participate in the selection of students for the double master degree project (double master degree in Italy and China) with the Tongji University of Shanghai.

 After being chosen, I decided to embark on this completely new path towards an extremely interesting continent and completely unknown to me at the time.
 By taking 12 university exams in just six months, I was able with determination to pursue my goal: to work with the master in his studio in Beijing.

 What were the main results of your work experience in China? what are your teachers, points of reference?